 3. Marketing Management– interns support the delivery of HKMM’s marketing strategies.
 Interns will have opportunities to gain experience in publicaiton, audience development, in-house events, working with media (newspaper, TV, radio, etc.) as well as printed and digital marketing.

 4. Events Management – interns will support the delivery of the Museum's corporate activities.
 Interns will have opportunities to gain experience incopy writing as well as relationship-building with clients and suppliers.

 At the end of the internship period, the intern will be given a certificate of completion by the Museum and, by agreement, a letter of reference from the department head.

 Send a completed application form and two letters of reference, one of whom should be your current/past employer to: firstname.lastname@example.org with “Please use "SURNAME - INTERNSHIP" in the subject line.

 Referees should email their letters directly to email@example.com .
 Please ensure that referees state the candidate’s name clearly in the subject line!

 Only completed applications will be considered; applications without referee’s letters will not be considered complete and therefore not reviewed.

 Short-listed applicants will be invited by email to interview 2-3 weeks following receipt of completed applications or according to a published schedule of deadlines.
 We regret that due to the volume of applications received only short-listed candidates will be contacted.

-If you cannot attend an interview at the Hong Kong Maritime Museum on this date, please contact the Education and Public Programmes Department at Hong Kong Maritime Museum so that an alternative arrangement can be made.
+If you cannot attend an interview at the Hong Kong Maritime Museum on this date, please contact Willy Cheung, the Executive Officer, so that an alternative arrangement may be made.